vik-s/quartz/content/projects/newsletter/long form/A Beginners Guide to Vector Network Analyzer Measurements.md

 --
 ## Working of a Vector Network Analyzer

-A Vector Network Analyzer (VNA) is an instrument used to measure S-parameters of any multiport microwave network.
-It could be a one-port network like an antenna, a two-port like an amplifier or a multiport like a power splitter or directional coupler.
+VNAs are extensively used to test the performance of one-port networks like antennas, two-ports like amplifiers or a multiports like power splitters or directional couplers.
 VNAs are most commonly available in two- and four-port configurations.
 It is called a vector analyzer because the magnitude and phase of s-parameters are measured.
 In contrast, scalar network analyzers do exist when there is no need for phase information.

 Modern VNAs are extremely complicated machines which cost half a million dollars when configured with all the bells and whistles.
 But, you can get a basic understanding of a VNA with the following block diagram.